airborne-commando/OPSEC-OSINT-Tools/README.md

 * Assessing risks
 * Developing countermeasures to protect CII

 OPSEC is used to protect information and activities from adversaries.
 It helps identify and protect sensitive information that could give an adversary an advantage.
-OPSEC principles can be applied in daily life, such as not sharing personal information like Social Security numbers.
+OPSEC principles can be applied in daily life, such as not sharing personal information like a DOB, street address, email, phone number.

 **Examples of OPSEC mistakes include:**
 * Over-sharing personal information online